Texas Comptroller of Public Accounts Property Tax Assistance Division

 Material revision - when material has been corrected to account for errors, such as mathematical errors, grammar or formatting.

-Material rewrite - when material has been substantially changed due to changes in law, standards or methodology.
+Material rewrite - when material has been substantially changed due to changes in law, standards or methodology and when materials have been substantially revised by changing the layout or curriculum or by adding activities, examples and work problems.

 Presentation ready - final educational course version that is free of substantive errors.